gvwilson/thirdbit/teaching/novice.md

 learners' mental models, or your question simply isn't a good starting point for an MCQ.

+> **Connecting Formative and Summative Assessment**
+>
+> One rule to use when designing lessons is that formative assessments
+> should prepare people for summative assessments: no one should ever
+> encounter a question on an exam for which the teaching did not
+> prepare them.
+This doesn't mean that novel problems should not
+> appear, but that if they do, learners should have had practice with
+> and feedback on tackling novel problems beforehand.

 When you are trying to come up with distractors, think about questions that learners asked or problems they had the last time you taught this subject.
 If you haven't taught it before, think about your own misconceptions or ask colleagues about their experiences.
 You can also ask open-ended questions in one class to collect misconceptions about material to be covered in a later class.

-> **Humor**
->
-> Instructors will often put supposedly-silly answers like "a fish!"
-> on MCQs, particularly ones intended for younger learners.
-However,
-> they don't provide any insight into learners' misconceptions, and
-> most learners don't actually find them funny.

 Instructors should use MCQs or some other kind of formative assessment every 10-15 minutes in order to make sure that the class is actually